 Equating “database management system” with “big” is justified, generally speaking.
 Even some embedded DBMSs are megabytes in code size.
 This is true largely because traditional on-disk databases – including some that have now been adapted for use in memory, and are pitched as IMDSs—were not written with the goal of minimizing code size (or CPU cycles).
-As described above, as on-disk database systems, their overriding design goal was amelioration of disk I/O.
+As described above, on-disk database systems’ overriding design goal is amelioration of disk I/O.

-- Elimination of on-disk database capabilities that become redundant for in-memory use, such as all processes surrounding caching and file I/O
+- Elimination of on-disk database capabilities that become irrelevant for in-memory use, such as all processes surrounding caching and file I/O

 - Elimination of many features that are unnecessary in the types of application that use in-memory databases.
 An IP router does not need separate client and server software modules to manage routing data.
 And a persistent Web cache doesn’t need user access rights or stored procedures